 Mangoes come in a rainbow of colours and a variety of shapes.
 Whether it’s yellow, orange, green or a blush red, one thing is for sure – they will be sweet and juicy!

-How to Select Mangoes:
+How to Select and Store a Mango

 You know a mango is ripe when it softens gently when squeezed, it will also smell sweet and be very aromatic.
 Avoid mangoes that have shriveled skin or bruised skin.